Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Hebrews 2:17 Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.

-"Propitiation" is hilaskomai, which means appeasement/satisfaction of divine wrath on sin") – properly, to extend propitiation, showing mercy by satisfying (literally, propitiating) the wrath of God on sin; "to conciliate, appease, propitiate...
-His wrath was interrupted in the middle of an act
+"Propitiation" is the Greek word hilaskomai, which means appeasement/satisfaction of divine wrath on sin") – properly, to extend propitiation, showing mercy by satisfying (literally, propitiating) the wrath of God on sin; "to conciliate, appease, propitiate...
+The Father's wrath was interrupted by Jesus in the middle of an act

 Jesus's death on the cross, His spilled blood, is the effective agent in His propitiation: